 Being part of the NREM sleep category, SWS inherits most of the core traits, with some notable differences.Â

 - The most noticeable feature of SWS is the increased slow-wave activity, which facilitates most of the bodies restorative functions when it is resting.

 - In addition, SWS is the hardest sleep stage to wake from.
 This thus increases the chance to completely miss an alarm altogether during this stage.

 - Both the cerebral blood flow and cerebral metabolic rate are reduced much more during SWS than during NREM23.

 - Because SWS is the deepest sleep stage, dream recall is often very murky.
 However, it is still possible to recall dreams from SWS.
 Usually though, the dream contents are often ambiguous and much less vivid than those during REM sleep5.Â

 - The most active regions of an awake brain have theÂ highest level of delta waves during SWS.
 Since the brain â€śshuts downâ€ť, people woken during this stage often experience grogginess, brain fog, and headaches.
 This is because it takes time for the cerebral cortex to resume its normal functions.
 See sleep inertia.

 Vital Bodily Functions of Deep Sleep

 Without a doubt, SWS is basically the most important sleep stage in humans.
-Even though humans are asleep, multiple important bodily processes are still occurring, especially during this sleep stage.
-Therefore, it is important to understand these activities and the consequences of not getting enough deep sleep in the long-term.
+Though humans are asleep, multiple important bodily processes are still occurring, especially during this sleep stage.
+Consequently, it is important to understand these activities and the consequences of not getting enough deep sleep in the long-term.

 - Endocrine and cardiovascular activities: Growth hormone secretion often peaks during this sleep stage6.
 This is especially critical for teenagers who are still growing and physically active individuals.